Stay-Loaded-Designs/what-a-wiki/README.md

 # what-a-wiki

 This repository is a wiki for USA TODAY's Interactive News Interns.
 It will help you set up your laptop with the appropriate programs and tools necessary for your success and participation on the team.
+Use it as a guide to get started and a reference to look at when you're stuck.